sveltejs/svelte/documentation/docs/02-template-syntax/05-element-directives.md

 -->
 ```

 Numeric input values are coerced; even though `input.value` is a string as far as the DOM is concerned, Svelte will treat it as a number.
-If the input is empty or invalid (in the case of `type="number"`), the value is `undefined`.
+If the input is empty or invalid (in the case of `type="number"`), the value is `null`.

 ```svelte
 <input type="number" bind:value={num} />